alex-rudakov/sphinx-argparse/docs/usage.rst

 :nosubcommands: Do not show subcommands.

-:noepilogue: Do not parse the epilogue, which can be useful if it contains text that could be incorrectly parse as reStructuredText.
+:noepilog: Do not parse the epilogue, which can be useful if it contains text that could be incorrectly parse as reStructuredText.

 :nodescription: Do not parse the description, which can be useful if it contains text that could be incorrectly parse as reStructuredText.